beckym223/manual_work/E6_long_edited.md

 countries were unusually permissive, the speculative rise in commodity prices soon came to be reflected in wage rates and in-
-'An extreme case, on the side of supply, is that of nonproducible goods (for example, "old master" paint- ings or old postage stamps) where all supply to the market comes from inventory.
-An earlier version of this paper included a considerable section on prices of such " collectibles."
-6For an excellent account of this period, see Barry Bosworth and Robert Lawrence, especially pp. 24-87, and other references given therein.

 ### ---Economics-1983-0-08.txt---
 dustrial costs.
 Given the inertia of inflation,